simatec-uis/CO2Wounds-V2/README.md

   </h3>
 </div>

 This repository provides the benchmark code and checkpoints to evaluate our CO2Wounds-V2 dataset, which contains 764 RGB images of chronic wounds acquired from 96 leprosy patients, with wound semantic segmentation annotations provided in COCO and image formats.
-This dataset represents the largest collection currently available for chronic wounds caused by leprosy.

 ## News